bark-simulator/bark-simulator.github.io/src/data/tutorials/index.md

 <br />
 <br />
 To get BARK running, follow these steps:
-1. Clone the BARK repository and enter the folder by running `git clone https://github.com/bark-simulator/bark.git && cd bark`.
+1. Clone the BARK repository and enter into the folder: `git clone https://github.com/bark-simulator/bark.git && cd bark`.
 2. Create a virtual Python environment and install all packages by running `bash install.sh`.
-3. After the virtual Python environment has been created, activate it by running `source dev_into.sh`.
+3. After the virtual Python environment has been created, activate it using `source dev_into.sh`.
 4. To make sure BARK is working run all tests using `bazel test //...` (make sure the virtual Python environment is activated).
 5. Now, you are ready to go!
-Try out one of the provided examples by running `bazel run //examples:merging`.
+Try out one of the provided examples, e.g. the merging example: `bazel run //examples:merging`.

 ## Installing Python on macOS